sharoncornelius/idpf-specification/idpf_specification.md

 <span class="mark">Unlike the “in order single queue model” which
-implements a descriptor done (DD) bit, for “in order split queue” and “out of order split queue” models (in which completion queue is used) ,software identifies new completion queue entries by comparing the generation bit.
+implements a descriptor done (DD) bit, for “in order split queue” and “out of order split queue” models (in which completion queue is used), software identifies new completion queue entries by comparing the generation bit.
 Hardware toggles the generation bit on every wraparound on the completion queue.
 Using this method, software can determine the old entries from the new ones by looking for mismatches on the